 The founding editorial collective was made up of: Brid Featherstone, Anna Gupta, Christian Kerr, Gillian MacIntrye, Abyd Quinn-Aziz & Robin Sen.

-In making a call for articles while the magazine was running we noted that we would particularly like to include: “articles describing and analysing policy, policy applications and practices during the Covid-19 crisis in any of the four countries in the UK – both those raising concerns and asking questions and those highlighting positive practices with transferable lessons; articles which critically analyse the response of big business and private capital in respect of the caring professions, during the Covid-19 crisis; articles which underpin solidarity between those using and providing social work and social care services, and with other allied professionals and workers; articles on personal experiences or reflections about receiving or providing services, or lived daily experience in the Covid-19 crisis; any international contributions with learning for the UK around the social work and social care response to the Covid-19 crisis; creative pieces based on experiences under Covid-19; relevant book and film reviews; and, articles which raise issues in social work and social care that are being forgotten about during the Covid-19 crisis (whether or not directly related to Covid-19).”
-In this call we did not reckon for the international interest the magazine would garner in this call: by the final edition we had published articles from authors based in Australia, Canada, China, Ireland and Israel, as well as the four UK countries.
+In making our original call for articles we noted that we would particularly like to include: “articles describing and analysing policy, policy applications and practices during the Covid-19 crisis in any of the four countries in the UK – both those raising concerns and asking questions and those highlighting positive practices with transferable lessons; articles which critically analyse the response of big business and private capital in respect of the caring professions, during the Covid-19 crisis; articles which underpin solidarity between those using and providing social work and social care services, and with other allied professionals and workers; articles on personal experiences or reflections about receiving or providing services, or lived daily experience in the Covid-19 crisis; any international contributions with learning for the UK around the social work and social care response to the Covid-19 crisis; creative pieces based on experiences under Covid-19; relevant book and film reviews; and, articles which raise issues in social work and social care that are being forgotten about during the Covid-19 crisis (whether or not directly related to Covid-19).”
+In this call we did not reckon for the international interest the magazine would garner: by the final edition we had published articles from authors based in Australia, Canada, China, Ireland and Israel, as well as the four UK countries.
 In addition to this interest we had site visits or messages of support from those based in Egypt, Finland, France, India, Netherlands, New Zealand and the USA.

-The editorial collective was committed to a constructive, critical engagement around the responses of big business, governments, governmental and non-governmental agencies.
+The editorial collective and peer review team are committed to a constructive, critical engagement around the responses of big business, governments, governmental and non-governmental agencies.
 We were also committed to plurality of voice and perspective and were happy to include articles that came from different perspectives, so long as they were consistent with our understanding of core social work values.

-Best wishes, good health and solidarity.
+Best wishes, good health and solidarity,